cipherodev/pymailer/README.md

 ```
 Note: As of now you can only sign in with gmail

+## Tip
+For the password use your google app password.
+To create one go to <a href="https://myaccount.google.com/?tab=kk">Google account page</a>
+Navigate to "apps passwords" and create a new one named "pymailer".
+Use the password it gives you.

 ## Security Note

 - Use App Passwords for Gmail instead of your account password